sixofdloc/cyofa/README.md

 # What is this?
 A gamebook engine for the Commodore 64.
-Out of the box it should be able to play
+Out of the box it should be able to play any of the old CYOA books with < 4 options per page.

 # What is the book format?
 Books load at $1a00 - Note that the pointer tables point to the END of each page, not the beginning.